latex3/tagging-project/documentation/wtpdf/verbatim.md

 `\LaTeX` or `this_variable_name` or `class.method`.
-In most cases it would not be appropriate to offer such fragments as files that may be extracted, and the user may have far less contextual information to tell then to switch reading style.
-In the absence of a mechanism to have the reader automatically increase the verbosity of symbol pronunciation in such code blocks, one of the methods discussed above to individually tag each symbol would seem prefereable.
+In most cases it would not be appropriate to offer such fragments as files that may be extracted, and the user may have far less contextual information to tell them to switch reading style.
+In the absence of a mechanism to have the screen reader automatically increase the verbosity of symbol pronunciation in such code blocks, one of the methods discussed above to individually tag each symbol would seem preferable.